ScanVan/sfs-framework/README.md

 * opencv 4.1.1

 The code documentation is built using doxygen.
-See [COPYRIGHT.md] for third parties redistribution.
+See [COPYRIGHT](COPYRIGHT.md) file for third parties redistribution.